 The easiest way to treat a food allergy or intolerance is to eliminate the offending food/s from the diet.
 Sometimes, the body can tolerate the food if it is avoided for a time, then reintroduced in small doses, particularly for food intolerances.

-Before you eliminate or reintroduce foods, seek advice from a specialist doctor and dietitian.
+Before you eliminate or reintroduce foods, seek advice from a clinical immunology/allergy specialist or dietitian.

 Preventing food allergy in children